sinclairzx81/typebox/design/website/docs/compile/overview.md

 ## Overview

-The Compile module is a high-performance JIT compiler that transforms types into efficient runtime validators.
-The compiler is optimized for both fast compilation and validation.
+The Compile submodule is a high-performance Json Schema compliant JIT compiler that compiles schematics into efficient runtime validators.
+The compiler is optimized for fast compilation and validation and is known to be one of the fastest validation solutions available for JavaScript.

 ```typescript
 import { Compile } from 'typebox/compile'